marcroelans/powerjs/README.md

   <img src="https://img.shields.io/github/size/janmarkuslanger/powerjs/dist/power.js.svg?style=flat-square">
 </p>

-**Powerjs is a small but powerful library for building user interfaces with no depenencies.**
+**Powerjs is a small but powerful library for building user interfaces with no dependencies.**

 ## 💥 What can you do with powerjs?